 The Council has recognised the increasing difficulty that some specialist areas of work are having in recruiting suitably qualified and experienced members of staff.
 This is expected to be compounded by Local Government Reorganisation in Dorset.
-This risk did not materialise to such an extent that it was an issue.
+However, given the fact that the Council will be abolished in March 2019 the issue is a short term one.